madhumitha998/StarTech-SilverCheetah_SCDFXIBM/README.md

 5. CFR accesses the Smart Strong Box using the OTP and attends to the alert sender.

 ## Detailed Solution
-Take a look at our solution details here:
+Take a look at our solution details here: [Detailed Solution](https://github.com/madhumitha998/StarTech-SilverCheetah_SCDFXIBM/blob/master/Detailed%20Solution.pdf)

 ## Getting Started
 ### Step 1: Create an IoT app in the IBM Cloud